INDEX COMPANII | Inscriere/Adaugare |

 Furnizorul de pompe si sisteme de pompare a apei Wilo Romania, companie cu o experienta de 25 de ani pe piata locala, traverseaza o perioada favorabila a activitatii, obiectivele pentru anul 2023 incluzand majorarea vanzarilor, dar si extinderea echipei locale.
 De asemenea, compania va continua sa se implice in dezvoltarea de proiecte de amploare, cu impact pozitiv in Romania si regiune, dar si sa dezvolte, local, solutii noi pentru managementul apei curate, pe care sa le comercializeze atat pe plan intern, cat si la nivel regional.
 Un alt obiectiv al Wilo Romania este reprezentat de dublarea capacitatii de productie, targetul fiind sa ajunga la un numar de 1.000 de grupuri de pompare pe an si peste 4.000 de unitati de pompe submersibile si hidrofoare.

 Wilo Romania face parte din grupul german Wilo SE, cu o experienta de peste 150 de ani pe piata instalatiilor de apa, ce realizeaza venituri anuale de peste 1,5 miliarde euro, potrivit datelor din 2022, fiind lider global in acest domeniu de activitate.
-Compania are reprezentante in mai mult de 60 de tari si peste 6.700 de angajati.
+Compania are reprezentante in mai mult de 60 de tari si peste 6.700 de angajati. - Cum vedeti evolutia activitatii companiei, in 2023?

 - 2023 este un an deosebit pentru Wilo Romania.
 Aniversarea de 25 de ani de cand suntem un furnizor excelent de solutii pentru proiecte inteligente si eficiente in protejarea resurselor de apa, in tara noastra, constituie un punct de referinta important si contribuie la planul de actiune al Wilo de a-si consolida pozitia de lider in tehnologie care pune accentul pe sustenabilitate, inovatie si eficienta.
 Ne asteptam ca in 2023, ca urmare a investitiilor noastre, sa crestem atat vanzarile, cat si echipa.
 Wilo investeste in resursa de personal din Romania si in dezvoltarea pietei de aici, ca punct strategic pe harta operatiunilor globale ale Grupului.